prajwalghotkar/Used-Car-Price-Prediction-Model-_Cars24-/README.md

 # 🚗 Used Car Price Prediction Model – Cars24 Business Case

-This project is built as part of a real-world business case for **Cars24**, a leading platform for buying and selling used cars in India.
+#### This project is built as part of a real-world business case for **Cars24**, a leading platform for buying and selling used cars in India.
 The objective is to **automate the pricing mechanism** using a machine learning model that estimates the price of a used car based on its specifications and condition, replacing manual and rule-based processes.

-Description:
+### Description:
-This project focuses on building a machine learning-based solution to automate the estimation of used car prices for Cars24, one of India's leading online platforms for buying and selling pre-owned vehicles.
+#### This project focuses on building a machine learning-based solution to automate the estimation of used car prices for Cars24, one of India's leading online platforms for buying and selling pre-owned vehicles.

-Traditionally, used car prices are calculated using:
+- Traditionally, used car prices are calculated using:

-Historical price records for similar models
+- Historical price records for similar models

-Rule-based depreciation methods
+- Rule-based depreciation methods

-Manual condition assessments
+- Manual condition assessments

-These methods are time-consuming, error-prone, and lack personalization.
+#### -- These methods are time-consuming, error-prone, and lack personalization.
 To improve this, I developed a predictive ML model that automatically estimates the price of a used car based on relevant attributes such as make, model, age, fuel type, transmission, and more.

-This solution empowers pricing analysts, business teams, and non-technical users by delivering fast, consistent, and data-driven price estimates—enhancing decision-making and increasing customer trust.
-Description:
-This project focuses on building a machine learning-based solution to automate the estimation of used car prices for Cars24, one of India's leading online platforms for buying and selling pre-owned vehicles.

-Traditionally, used car prices are calculated using:

-Historical price records for similar models

-Rule-based depreciation methods

-Manual condition assessments

-These methods are time-consuming, error-prone, and lack personalization.
-To improve this, I developed a predictive ML model that automatically estimates the price of a used car based on relevant attributes such as make, model, age, fuel type, transmission, and more.

-This solution empowers pricing analysts, business teams, and non-technical users by delivering fast, consistent, and data-driven price estimates—enhancing decision-making and increasing customer trust.
+#### -- This solution empowers pricing analysts, business teams, and non-technical users by delivering fast, consistent, and data-driven price estimates—enhancing decision-making and increasing customer trust.

 ## 📌 Overview
-This project is built as part of a real-world business case for **Cars24**, a leading platform for buying and selling used cars in India.

-The objective is to **automate the pricing mechanism** using a machine learning model that estimates the price of a used car based on its specifications and condition, replacing manual and rule-based processes.
+#### This project is built as part of a real-world business case for **Cars24**, a leading platform for buying and selling used cars in India.The objective is to **automate the pricing mechanism** using a machine learning model that estimates the price of a used car based on its specifications and condition, replacing manual and rule-based processes.

 ---